-Although we will be staying on the Dutch side, passing the border onto the French side can be easily missed since there is no formal border control and nationality is marked simply by signage welcoming visitors to the respective country as you drive along the winding coastal road.
+Although we stay on the Dutch side, passing the border onto the French side can be easily missed since there is no formal border control and nationality is marked simply by signage welcoming visitors to the respective country as you drive along the winding coastal road.

-As we have done a few times before, Holly and I will be exercising our hobby of Amateur Radio during the trip and will set up a small, portable radio station from the condo that we are staying at.
-Our vacation partially coincides with one of the major annual amateur radio operating events, the CQ Worlwide DX CW contest which I will take part in.
-We will also be on the air at other times when we're at the resort.
+As we have done a few times before, Holly and I exercised our hobby of Amateur Radio during the trip and set up a small, portable radio station from the condo where we stay.

 If you're interested in learning more about